mantidproject/mantid/docs/source/release/v4.2.0/diffraction.rst

 - The values used to mask the prompt pulse on HRPD have been fixed.
 - :ref:`AlignAndFocusPowderFromFiles <algm-AlignAndFocusPowderFromFiles-v1>` will reload the instrument if logs are skipped
+- Fixed issues with OptimizeLatticeForCellType, SelectCellOfType, SelectCellWithForm and TransformHKL when using modulated structures.

 Engineering Diffraction
 -----------------------